hacks-guide/Guide_Wii/docs/hbc.md

 ::: warning

 If you do not have an SD card, you cannot install nor use BootMii, regardless of whether you install it as IOS or boot2.
+This also means you cannot install bootmii on the Wii mini unless you have soldered an SD slot onto it.

 You can always [install it later](hackmii).

 :::